Ngāpuhi: Flagstaff War and re-erection of the flagstaff

 In 1840, the Ngāpuhi chiefs were all signatories to the Treaty of Waitangi.
 However, from 1845 to 1846, Ngāpuhi fought against the British Crown over treaty disputes and European encroachment and interference.
 The Māori forces were led by Te Ruki Kawiti and Hōne Heke, who instigated the war when he chopped down the flagpole at Kororāreka to commence what is sometimes called the Flagstaff War.
 The British did not fight alone but had Ngāpuhi allies; Tāmati Wāka Nene had given the government assurances of the good behaviour of the Ngāpuhi and he felt that Hōne Heke had betrayed his trust in instigating the Flagstaff War.

 The outcome of the Flagstaff War is a matter of some debate.
 Although the war was widely lauded as a British victory, it is clear that the outcome was somewhat more complex, even contentious.
 The flagstaff which had proved so controversial was not re-erected by the colonial government.
 Whilst the Bay of Islands and Hokianga was still nominally under British influence, the fact that the Government's flag was not re-erected was symbolically very significant.
-Such significance was not lost on Henry Williams, who, writing to E. G. Marsh on 28 May 1846, stating that "the flag-staff in the Bay is still prostrate, and the natives here rule.
+Such significance was not lost on Henry Williams, who, writing to E. G. Marsh on 28 May 1846, stated that "the flag-staff in the Bay is still prostrate, and the natives here rule.
 These are humiliating facts to the proud Englishman, many of whom thought they could govern by a mere name."

 The legacy of Kawiti's rebellion during the Flagstaff War was that during the time of Governor Grey and Governor Thomas Gore Browne, the colonial administrators were obliged to take account of opinions of the Ngāpuhi before taking action in the Hokianga and Bay of Islands.